ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_edit/Reshape_baselines_interactively.md

 ## To reshape a baseline interactively...

-1Select the lettering object and click Reshape Object.
+1. Select the lettering object and click Reshape Object.

 ![lettering_edit00073.png](assets/lettering_edit00073.png)